You may have heard of short selling when Reddit traders short squeezed GameStop, or maybe you heard about it in the

 What is a Short Squeeze?

 A short squeeze is when a highly shorted stock dramatically increases in price, trapping short sellers.
-This causes many short sellers to close their position to prevent further losses, which can add to the increased price action.
+This causes many short sellers to close their position to prevent further losses, which can add to the increased price action since they need to buy stocks to close.

 What to Know When Short Selling

 In order to short sell, you need to have a margin account.
-Note, the Financial Industry Regulatory Authority and the Federal Reserve have minimum requirements for the amount of money that must be kept in a margin account.
+Note, the Financial Industry Regulatory Authority and the Federal Reserve have minimum requirements for the amount of money (maintenance margin) that must be kept in a margin account.
 If your account falls below that value, your broker may sell your position.
-Your broker may have additional requirements, as well.
+Your broker may have additional requirements, too.
 You cannot short sell on a cash account.
+Learn more about cash vs. margin accounts here.

 If you want to short sell a stock, you’ll also need to have the amount of money for the shares you’re buying, plus 50% of that value in your account.

 While many brokerages are now commission-free, many will charge interest on the shares you borrowed for short selling.
 And, some stocks considered “hard-to-borrow” may have an additional fee that can fluctuate.